 However, not all time management issues are derived from issues with managing time.
 Instead, they often are a result of problems with the company’s IT and its management.
 Mismanagement of an information technology setup will waste time by preventing employees from accessing the programs and data they need to do their jobs, effectively eliminating any good that the above time management boosters may have contributed.

-Michell Consulting Group can help.
+COMPANYNAME can help.
 We’ll see to it that your internal systems are properly put together and that your IT is functioning, so that you can focus on putting your newly gained time to good use.
-To get started, call us at 305-592-5620.
+To get started, call us at PHONENUMBER.